-A 64-bit operating system (Windows or Linux) and a minimum of 8 GB server memory provide the best environment for running the Jazz Team Server (JTS).
+A 64-bit operating system (Windows or Linux®) and a minimum of 8 GB server memory provide the best environment for running the Jazz Team Server (JTS).

-Note: When you IBM ADDI with both ADI and AD solutions, the minimum hardware and software requirements from both products need to be combined.
+Note: When you install IBM ADDI with both ADI and AD solutions, you need to combine the minimum hardware and software requirements from both products.
 For specific details about AD, see AD Installation Prerequisites.